Why Adalo Is Ideal for Adding Voice-to-Text to Your App

 Publishing Your App with Adalo

 Once you've thoroughly tested your app, it's time to publish it.
 Adalo makes this process straightforward by allowing you to deploy your app across three platforms from a single build: the web (using custom domains), the Apple App Store, and the Google Play Store.
-For native mobile apps, this ensures reliable access to features like the microphone.
+For native mobile apps, this ensures reliable access to features like the microphone—essential for voice-to-text functionality.

 Scaling for More Users